stewarthines/stewstarter/readme.md

 - `_layous.sass` This is where I start to deal with things that don't fit into the block model.
 It's not done yet.
 - `_layous-header.sass` This is for the **global** header.
 You know, the one that goes on each page.
 It'll be responsive in the end.
 Right now, it's just kind of there.
 - `_layous-footer.sass` This is for the **global** footer.
 You know ,the one that goes on the bottom of each page.
 It's not even close to done yet.

+### Angular Stuff

+I'm new to angular.
+We use it here at work.
+It's pretty nice.
+I feel like HTML should have been written with some of these superpowers.
+That said.
+I'm still new to this game.
+So you can follow the same tutorial I am.
+It's [LevelUp Tut's](http://leveluptuts.com/) fantastic [AngularJS for Everyone](https://www.youtube.com/playlist?list=PLLnpHn493BHF6utwkwpo7RN-GPg1sZhvK) series.